Pomorzany: Government

 Pomorzany is one of the municipal neighbourhoods of Szczecin, governed by a locally elected council with 21 members.
 Its headquarters are located at 1 Włościańska Street.

 Its boundaries are approximately determined by Powstańców Wielkopolskich Avenue, the tracks of the railway line no. 406, Generalska Street, Dąbrowskiego Street, Zapadła Street, the West Oder river, Krygiera Street, Południowa Street, the tracks of the railway line no. 432, Białowieska Street, and Mieszka I Street.
 Pomorzany borders the neighbourhoods of Gumieńce, Turzyn, New Town, and Międzyodrze-Wyspa Pucka.
 Its southern boundary forms the city border, neighbouring the municipality of Kołbaskowo in the Police County, including the village of Ustowo.
-The neighbourhood has a total area of 7.1 km^{2}.
+The neighbourhood has a total area of 7.05 km^{2} (2.72 sq mi).